 Elliot Fleet is a Project Manager at Coventive and a member of the Royal Society of Chemistry with over eight years post-graduate experience in the area of composite materials R&D. He has a PhD awarded by the University of Sheffield in 2014 for his work on toughness enhancement and self-healing in fibre reinforced composite materials.
 Over the previous five years at Coventive Elliot has had a role in over ten commercial and public funded projects with a focus on two main areas including the development of graphene-enhanced composite systems using a variety of different modification methods ranging from resin dispersion to inkjet printing.

 Francisco is a Development Engineer at Coventive Composites since April 2017 and a member of the Institute of Engineering and Technology.
-He holds a MSc degree in Aerospace Engineering from the Delft University of Technology, where he specialized in the manufacturing and design of composite structures, and during which he also worked as a research intern at the TPRC (Thermoplastic Composites Research Centre) investigating processing techniques of UD carbon fibre/PEEK composites in collaboration with Fokker Technologies, Aniform Engineering BV and the University of Twente.
-After completing his degree, he joined Coventive Composites where his research is focussed on developing processing techniques for thermoplastic composite materials.
-He has worked on a number of commercial projects, primarily inlving structural analysis of composite structures by finite element analysis.
+He holds a MSc degree in Aerospace Engineering from the Delft University of Technology, where he specialised in the manufacturing and design of composite structures, and during which he also worked as a research intern at the TPRC (Thermoplastic Composites Research Centre) investigating processing techniques of UD carbon fibre/PEEK composites in collaboration with Fokker Technologies, Aniform Engineering BV and the University of Twente.
+After completing his degree, he joined Coventive Composites where his research is focused on developing processing techniques for thermoplastic composite materials.
+He has worked on a number of commercial projects, primarily involving structural analysis of composite structures by finite element analysis.